 (4) The amount of the debt is the amount of the profit.

+(5) The use or disclosure of information referred to in subsection (1)(a) or (b) in the circumstances referred to in subsection (1)(c), (d) or (e) is authorised by this Act.

+[Section 233 amended by No. 7 of 2016 s.
+75.]

 234. Notice of appointment etc. of directors and officers

-(1) A co-operative must give notice to the Registrar in accordance with this section of the appointment of a person as a director, chief executive officer or secretary of the co-operative or a subsidiary of the co-operative, and of the cessation of the appointment.
+(1) A co-operative must give notice to the Registrar in accordance with this section of the appointment of a person as a director, chief executive officer or secretary of the co-operative and of the cessation of the appointment.

+Penalty for this subsection: a fine of $2 000.

 (2) The notice must —

 (a) be in the form approved by the Registrar; and